piClinic Console Parts

 The Raspberry Pi 3 (Model B) is required for this configuration.
 The software is not supported on other systems; however, you are certainly welcome to experiment, if that’s your interest.

 NOTE: Do not substitute this part with earlier models of the Raspberry Pi.
 Earlier models do not have the performance to support this software.
+Later models will likely work, but might require more power.

 The VESA mount case provides a neat, convenient, and secure mount for the CPU board.
 While this is not required to operate the system, it make the system more reliable by holding all the parts and cables in one place.